cryo5551/Frontend-React-bootcamp/JavaScript/functions/README.md

 ### Currying
 - this is 95% same as clousere
 - In the child function, insted of passing all the arguments together, we pass them separately;

+### Assignments:
+1. Create a function that accepts n number of strings, from those strings you need to print thr string that contains maximum number of vowels;
+2. similar to what we did with sum do it with multiplication for 3 levels(returning a function)